conan-io/docs/reference/commands/consumer/install.rst

       -v [VERIFY], --verify [VERIFY]
                             Verify dependencies manifests against stored ones
-      --no-imports          Install specified packages but avoid running imports -u, --update          check updates exist from upstream remotes -pr PROFILE, --profile PROFILE
+      --no-imports          Install specified packages but avoid running imports -j JSON, --json JSON  Path to a json file where the install information will be written
+      -u, --update          check updates exist from upstream remotes -pr PROFILE, --profile PROFILE
                             Apply the specified profile to the install command